 - 1 tablespoon olive oil

 - 14 ounce smoked sausage, cut in ½" thick slices

 - 1 medium onion, chopped

-- 1 tbsp. fresh thyme leaves or ½ tsp. dried thyme
+- 1 tablespoon fresh thyme leaves or 1/2 tsp. dried thyme

-- In a medium saucepan cover potatoes with water and add 2 tsp. salt.
-Bring to a boil and simmer on high for 5 minutes to parboil.
+- In a medium saucepan cover potatoes with water and add 1 teaspoon salt.
+Bring to a boil, lower heat, and simmer for 3-4 minutes, or until just fork tender.
 Drain and set aside.

 - In a large skillet heat oil over medium heat saute sausages about 3-4 minutes, or until golden brown.
 Remove sausage to a plate, leaving oil and drippings in the pan.